EvansWinner/evanswinner.github.io/index.md

 after twenty-something odd years of courses at many schools, I finally graduated *summa* -- because they only counted their own courses in the GPA.
 Ha!
 Take that, high-school guidance councilors!
+(That's a pathetic humble-brag, I know, but please give me this.
+It's all I've got.)

 I have the somewhat ambitiously named "[portfolio](./portfolio.html)" of miscellaneous nerdy things I've done;